Ivan-Grigorev/GoIT-Block_1-Project/README.md

 # Go_IT-Block_1-Project
 ### WHAT IS THIS PROGRAM?
 This is Command Line Interface bot - Personal Assistant.
-### HOW TO INSTALL?
-It is your Personal Assistant and works with Address book, write, save Notes and sort files in folders.
 ### WHY SHOULD I USE IT?
 It is your Personal Assistant and works with Address book, write, save Notes and sort files in folders.